-A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or for your prescription drugs covered under the Part D benefit included in your plan.
+A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services.
 For more information on asking for coverage decisions about your medical care, see Chapter 9 (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)).